datagrok-ai/public/help/develop/dataframe.md

 #### Special values

-In popular programming languages like JavaScript, Python and R, common values representing missing values, unset values, or values for the undefined results (such as not valid numbers), are called `None`, `NaN` (not a number), `null`, `undefined`, and so forth.
+In popular programming languages like JavaScript, Python and R, special values representing missing, unset values, or values for the undefined results (such as not valid numbers), are called `None`, `NaN` (not a number), `null`, `undefined`, and so forth.
 Datagrok's dataframe type system implements special handling of such values, which is good for performance yet still allows for these kinds of values to be set.